rch4-org/rch4-org.github.io/content/rch4_clinical_data.md

 **Years of continuous-patient-treatment with RCH4**\
 82.4 years

 **ALSFRS-R points**
-Average slowing of the disease decline rate when non-responders (14%) are excluded = 72.56%Average slowing of the disease decline rate in whole treated population = 63.28%Median slowing of the disease decline rate in the whole treated population = 53.83%
+Average slowing of the disease decline rate when non-responders (14%) are excluded = 72.56%
+Average slowing of the disease decline rate in whole treated population = 63.28%
+Median slowing of the disease decline rate in the whole treated population = 53.83%

 Average ALSFRS-R score when starting RCH4 is 34  points\
 Median ALSFRS-R score when starting  RCH4 is 37 points\